basnijholt/tuitorial/README.md

 - [Textual](https://textual.textualize.io/) for the amazing TUI framework
 - [Rich](https://rich.readthedocs.io/) for beautiful terminal formatting

+## 📚 Similar Projects

+- [Spiel](https://github.com/JoshKarpel/spiel) Display richly-styled presentations using your terminal (also Textual-based, more for general presentations, no focus modes like `tuitorial).

 ## 🐛 Troubleshooting

 **Q: The colors don't show up correctly in my terminal.**